dreadwrr/Linux-Pyinstaller/README.md

 ## Nuitka

+This is a work in progress but looks promising as the compressed size is 53mb and is compiled to c

 I found a suitable build but I have to update the pyinstaller module to use the nuitka internal extracted location will post once complete

 get patchelf-0.14.3 from pkgs.org <br>